This post is updated as of January 2018 to ensure accuracy and relevancy.

 How to Sign Up

-You can sign up and get links immediately right here.
+You can sign up and get links immediately from the Amazon Affiliate program right here.

 If you want to find affiliate programs for specific companies, I would start with Flex Offers.
 Many of the largest companies work with them (for instance many of the golf companies I work with.